-I, Bob Smith, certify that I am the member of the Board of Education of the Appleton School District who presided at the closed board meeting held on June 15, 2021.
+I, Bob Smith, certify that I am the member of the Board of Education of the Appleton School District who presided at the closed board meeting held on June 15, 2024.
 I hereby affirm, pursuant to Utah Code § 52-4-206(6), that the sole purpose of holding this closed meeting was to discuss the deployment of security personnel, devices, or systems.

-I certify under criminal penalty of the State of Utah that the foregoing is true and correct.
+I declare under criminal penalty under the law of Utah that the foregoing is true and correct.

-Signed on the 15th day of June, 2021 at Ap ppleton City, Utah
+Signed on the 15th day of June, 2024, at Appleton City, Utah

-Bob Smith -

-(Signature)
+Bob Smitt h (Signature)